-West Village site to be 1st from $30M neighborhood fund
+West Village to get 1st site from $30M neighborhood fund

 Detroit — Construction crews will break ground next month on The Coe at West Village, the first new development financed by a $30 million fund designed to drive “inclusive economic growth” in the city’s neighborhoods.